Money worries

 Search the foot of this page for relevant grantsWater bills

-To look into ways to save on water usage and what to be aware of when using and considering a water meter take a look at these resources:
+To look into ways to save on water usage and what to be aware of when considering a water meter take a look at these resources:

 When looking to rent a property privately, it is important to take your time and really shop around.
 One of the main concerns for students is budgeting for a damage deposit and checking to see if the rental contract includes a summer retainer.